 I am a choreographer, improviser, and performer who is persistently looking to expand my creative practice.
-My work begins with a concept and/or music and then the movement and additional collaborative content (if applicable) are created.
+My work usually begins with a concept and sometimes with music or a prop and then the movement and additional collaborative content (if applicable) are created.
 I value concept and physicality equally.
-I value both simplicity and complexity in my practice, humor, grief, the benigne, and the bizarre.
-I don’t have a “set” way of creating.
-I create based on what the piece calls for; sometimes the piece calls for just movement and music, but more often I am interested in meshing movement and music with artistic forms such as spoken/recorded text, props, sets, visual art, film/still projection, or any number of these in combination with each other.
-In creating, I ask myself, “how can the concept(s) be expressed richly and fully and what artistic practices will it take for this to happen?
-When using elements besides the dancing body and mind, I ask myself how can “X” or “Y” be part of the greater whole, so that each artistic genre) has its own presence and is saying a message that is not the same, but is overlapping and/or congruent, or contrasting what the other elements provide the piece.
+I value both simplicity and complexity in my practice, humor and grief, the benign and the bizarre.
+I do not have a standard way of creating.
+I create based on what the piece demands; sometimes the piece demands just movement and music, but more often I am interested in meshing movement and music with artistic forms such as spoken or recorded text, props, sets, visual art, film and still projection, or any number of these in combination with each other.
+In creating, I ask myself, “how can the concept(s) be expressed richly and fully and what artistic practices will it take for this to happen?”
+When using elements besides the dancing body and mind, I ask myself how can one element or another be part of the greater whole, so that each artistic element of a piece has its own presence and states a message that is not the same, but adds a layer to what the other elements provide the piece.

 I choreograph work for the stage, performance installations, and dance films.
 I revel in crossing those fabricated lines that often restrict dance making.
 I enjoy experimenting and taking risks.
 My work pushes the edges of discomfort, crawls into the risky places that make our hairs stand on end, make our hearts softly open to the world, or pull us into one of the many places in between.